Firefox Web Browser Extensions

 In light of the significance of the Web for most if not all computer users, it seems only reasonable that they should invest some time and energy into finding and optimizing whatever tools make their Web surfing as productive and pleasant as possible.
 The first step naturally involves choosing the best browser for the job.
 Unfortunately, far too many individuals do not bother to make the effort, and instead settle for whatever Web browser happens to be the default for their operating system.
 For PC users, this typically means Microsoft Windows, and, in turn, Internet Explorer (IE).
 Sadly, even though Microsoft has made worthy strides in improving IE — especially in version 7 — this particular browser continues to be a source of significant security problems for users, and a source of page styling headaches for Web developers, as a result of its legendary nonconformance with accepted Web standards.

 Fortunately, "Internet Exploder" is not the only Web browser option available.
 Windows users can instead choose Mozilla Firefox, Opera, Google Chrome, or a host of other Windows-based browsers.
 Linux users can use Firefox or other alternatives.
 On the Mac, Safari has proven quite popular.
-In this article we will focus on extensions for Firefox, which is a free and open source application developed and supported by the Mozilla, an organization dedicated to an open Internet for everyone — unlike some huge software vendors that distribute proprietary products.
+In this article I will focus on extensions for Firefox, which is a free and open source application developed and supported by the Mozilla, an organization dedicated to an open Internet for everyone — unlike some huge software vendors that distribute proprietary products.

 Browsing with the Fox